Linda-Editor/VBA-content/VBA/Excel-VBA/articles/excel-improving-calcuation-performance.md

 3. Calculate all formulas.
 As a part of the calculation process, Excel reorders and restructures the calculation chain to optimize future recalculations.

 The third phase executes at each calculation or recalculation.
 Excel tries to calculate each formula in the calculation chain in turn, but if a formula depends on one or more formulas that have not yet been calculated, the formula is sent down the chain to be calculated again later.
 This means that a formula can be calculated multiple times per recalculation.
 In Excel 2000, a separate calculation chain is maintained for each worksheet, and the worksheets are calculated in alphabetical name sequence.
-Starting in Excel 2002, there is a single global calculation chain, which gives faster calculation speed for most workbooks.
+Starting in Excel 2002, a single global calculation chain gives faster calculation speed for most workbooks.

 For more information and a detailed description of the calculation process in Excel, see  [Recalculation in Microsoft Excel 2002](http://msdn.microsoft.com/en-us/library/aa140058%28office.10%29.aspx).